hrishin/pulumi-infra/README.md

- # AWS EC2 Pulumi Template
+ # Pulumi infra

- A minimal Pulumi template for provisioning a single AWS EC2 bucket using Python.
+ A minimal Pulumi packages for provisioning a single AWS EC2 bucket using Python.

  ## Prerequisites